jjaxu/thedasbot/README.md

 * `/trivia any hard` - Hard question from a random category

 ### Trends ###
-Gets insights from Google Trends; capble graphing trends, pulling top trends, and realtime trending searches.
-It uses the [pytrends](https://github.com/GeneralMills/pytrends) library.
+Fetches insights from Google Trends.
+Features the ability to graph trends by keyword and list top / trending keywords by year.
+All communication is handled using [pytrends](https://github.com/GeneralMills/pytrends).

 **Syntax:** `/trends <mode> [arguments]`
 * `mode` is one of `{ help, graph, top, trending }`